 In 1810, when she was 20 years of age, Susanna married her first husband, 23-year-old Jacob Sturtz (1787-1834) of Wellersburg, Southampton Township, Somerset County.
 He was the son of Christian and (?)
 (Shoemaker) Sturtz Jr. and grandson of Christian Sturtz Sr., a farmer of Somerset County.
 Jacob grew up on his parents' 800-acre farm, "of Pennsylvania Dutch stock [who] received a common-school education in German, was reared a farmer and married Susan Gaumer," said the 1892 book Biographical and Historical Memoirs of Muskingum County (Chicago: Goodspeed Publishing Co.).

-They produced 10 known children -- Daniel Sturtz, Charles Sturtz, Lucinda Sturtz, Catherine Sturtz, Adam Sturtz, Andrew Jacob Sturtz, Lydia Sturtz, Martin Sturtz, Solomon Sturtz and Margaret Sturtz.
-Sadly, three of their offspring died young -- son Daniel (born in Pennsylvania who died shortly after arrival in Ohio), Susanna in infancy in 1820 in Maryland, and son Martin as a baby in 1828.
+They produced 10 known children -- Daniel Sturtz, Charles Sturtz, Lucinda Brelsford, Catherine Sturtz, Adam Sturtz, Andrew Jacob Sturtz, Lydia Sturtz, Martin Sturtz, Solomon Sturtz and Margaret Sturtz.
+Sadly, two or perhaps even three of their offspring died young -- eldest son Daniel (born in Pennsylvania who died in 1819 in Ohio at age nine), Susanna in infancy in 1820 in Maryland, and possibly son Martin as a baby in 1828.

 At some point in about 1808, the Sturtzes moved to Ohio and settled in Washington Township, Muskingum County.
 Susanna's parents had relocated there in 1806 followed by Susanna's brother Daniel Gaumer Sr. in 1809.